llm-d-incubation/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 export HF_TOKEN=${HFTOKEN}
 ./llmd-infra-installer.sh --namespace llm-d-inference-scheduling -r infra-inference-scheduling --gateway kgateway --disable-metrics-collection
 ```
-    - It should be noted release name `infra-inference-scheduling` is important here, because it matches up with pre-built values files used in this example.
+> Note: The release name `infra-inference-scheduling` is important here, because it matches up with pre-built values files used in this example.

 3. Use the helmfile to apply the modelservice and GIE charts on top of it.